 A legendary visit amongst our schools.
-Previously a Biology teacher, Monsieur Martin is passionate about his life as a farmer, his goats, and the delicious cheese he produces with their milk.
-This is a memorable visit guided by Mr Martin himself, it includes learning about the production of cheese on a small, non-industrial scale, with the highlight being the opportunity to groom and feed the goats, maybe even to help milk the goats - all rounded off by a tasting.
+Tony is passionate about his life as a farmer, his goats, and the delicious cheese he produces with their milk.
+This is a memorable visit guided by Tony himself, it includes learning about the production of cheese on a small, non-industrial scale, with the highlight being the opportunity to groom and feed the goats, maybe even to help milk the goats - all rounded off by a tasting.
 Bon appétit!!

 Brilliant for learning a whole variety of French vocabulary and phrases, from the names of circus tools to the actions themselves, as well as more basic things such as colours, numbers and prepositions.
 Your animatuer will teach the technique alongside the art of circus skills.

 Discover the historic town of Avranches with our purpose-written town trail, following in William the Conqueror's footsteps!
 Weave your way around the hill-top town following clues and directions in French, learning about lots of different shops, buildings, and road safety.
 At the end of the trail why not practise your French and treat yourselves to a refreshing drink in a typical French bar!

 Our mountain biking routes take you around the edge of the bay of Mont St Michel, using the paths trodden for generations by the pilgrims and fishermen heading out onto the sands.
 The views are great, and the hills few and far between!